joehoyle/Time-Stack/README.md

 do_action( 'end_operation', 'Call Twitter' );
 ```

-Operations are multilevel so tracking `operations` withing other `operations` is fine.
+Operations are multilevel so tracking `operations` within other `operations` is fine.

 To track an event: